Garl4nd/Juggling/README.txt

 off "show loops".
 You can toggle on "reverse throws" to show throws from the outside in, instead of inside out as in the regular cascade.
 Happy/sad/meh toggle changes the face of the juggler.

 #TODO: fix misaligned buttons
+#TODO: Fix starting position by going over the static diagram (take the time and hand of the first occurence for each ball)